UNSW INNOVATION SUMMIT SPEAKERS

 Arthur Sinodinos first entered the Australian Senate in October 2011 and was appointed Shadow Parliamentary Secretary to the Leader of the Opposition in September 2012, a position he held until the election of the Abbott Government.
 He served as Assistant Treasurer from September 2013 to December 2014.

 From September 2015 to January 2017, Minister Sinodinos served as Cabinet Secretary in the Turnbull Government.
 In this role, Minister Sinodinos was a Cabinet-level minister assisting the Prime Minister in ensuring the proper process and functioning of the Government.
 On 24 January 2017, Minister Sinodinos was sworn in as Minister for Industry, Innovation and Science.
 Read more.

-Professor Ian Jacobs – President and Vice-Chancellor, UNSW Australia
+Professor Ian Jacobs – President and Vice-Chancellor, UNSW Sydney

 Professor Jacobs came to Australia from the UK, where he had a distinguished career as a leading researcher in the area of women’s health and cancer and in university leadership.
 Immediately prior to joining UNSW he was Vice President and Dean at the University of Manchester and Director of the Manchester Academic Health Science Centre, a partnership linking the University with six healthcare organisations involving over 36,000 staff.
 He was previously at University College London, where he created and led the Institute for Women’s Health, was Research Director of UCL Partners and Dean of the Faculty of Biomedical Sciences.
 Read more.

-Professor Mary O’Kane – NSW Chief Scientist & Engineer
+Professor Mary O’Kane AC – NSW Chief Scientist & Engineer

 Craig Davies is the CEO for the Australian Cyber Security Growth Network Ltd (ACSGN).